A series of investigative travel books by Simon Bird and Katerina Karaskova.

 Join us on a quest to find a real-life matriarchy, where women have naturally become strong, without having to fight for their rights.

-Select a book for more details:
+Select an eBook for full details:

 Latest posts from the Where Women Rule BLOG: